Ipedis-technicalTeam/webpack-boilerplate/README.md

  - To use only if we are not using matomo cookie

 `HTML`
- - In file `src/partials/index.js` add `cookies` in array `htmlPartialsPageNames`
+ - In file `src/partials/index.js` add `cookies` as first item in array `htmlPartialsPageNames`

 `Javascript`
  - In file `src/index.js` import cookie js file -  `./js/cookies`;

 ---
 ## lINKS
-- Use directly href on all elements apart complex components
+- Use directly `target-page` on all elements apart complex components

 - for complex structure - use url:
         - `doc/article/8/`
         - *doc* depends on what has been used on the prefix of the landing page:
         - e.g: [https://preview.beta.publispeak.net/editor/document/45/edit-landing-page](https://preview.beta.publispeak.net/editor/document/45/edit-landing-page) - section prefix
 ---